zeolearn/nodejs-text-tutorial/module4.md

   headersUrl: 'https://nodejs.org/download/release/v8.11.2/node-v8.11.2-headers.tar.gz' }
 ```

-These are some of the different commands that we can use in command line to access information otherwise no module can provide.
-This `process` object is an instance of EventEmitter class and it does it contain its own pre-defined events such as `exit` which can be used to know whena program in Node.js has completed its execution.
+These are some of the different commands that we can use in a command line to access information otherwise no module can provide.
+This `process` object is an instance of EventEmitter class and it does it contain its own pre-defined events such as `exit` which can be used to know when a program in Node.js has completed its execution.
 Run the below program and you can observe that the result comes up with status code `0`.
 In Node.js this status code means that a program has run successfully.

 ```js
 process.on('exit', code => {